andreasWallner/SpinalHDL-intro-talk-2023/README.md

-This repository contains gateware modules/test/etc written in SpinalHDL.

-Currently the probably biggest part is comprised of "SpinalTap", an PC to embedded bus interface device that should/will support multiple interfaces like SPI/ISO7816/I2C but with a focus on feature needed for verification of embedded software.

-To use/build the project use sbt.
-Most entrypoints that generate gateware can be found in `src/main/scala/andreasWallner/components.scala`.
-Run these via sbt (e.g. `sbt runMain andreasWallner.ApbSpinalTap`)
-Most modules have unittests for verification, these can be run via `sbt test`

-To run more specific tests either limit to the test class name (e.g. `sbt testOnly andreasWallner.spinaltap.SpinalTapTest`) or to a specific test (`sbt testOnly andreasWallner.io.iso7816.TxRxCoreSim -- -z "RX no"`).
-To enable full output of stacktraces when necessary run `sbt testOnly ... -- -oF`.

-The current target platform of SpinalTap is a Xilinx Zynq, with software to make the device available via USB.
-The WIP Zynq firmware can be found in the spinalTapOs repository, the WIP PC library to interface with the device in the spinalTapLib repository.
+# SpinalHDL intro talk code

+This repository contains the code for a talk given at the 2023 SpinalHDL online conference.
+The talk can be found uploaded on Youtube.
+TODO: link once it is uploaded...

+It aims to give a quick intro/starting point for new users using a simple transmitter of signals for WG2812 LEDs as an example.

+Note that code in this repository does not reflect best practices.
+It is written such that multiple concepts can be presented in a short time, building on each other.

+The presentation can be found in the root folder of the repository.